thunderrabbit/robnugen-journal-entries/2015/12/09seem-to-have-lost-my-moov.md

 I had used my MOOV on the way to the toy store, but noticed it missing when I got back to Kawasaki.
 It may have fallen off when I took of my shoes after the lesson.
 I'm optimistic I'll get it back!

+### email to MOOV customer support:

+    I'm so sad!
+I wonder if you have a perk like 1-free-replacement- MOOV-to-those-who-bought-2-MOOVs-during-preorder-a-long-time-ago-
+	and-lost-one-recently

+    In my mind, I've designed a kick-ass HEY_MOOV_DONT_MOVE wrapper to keep my MOOV from moving too far.

+    It will enclose the MOOV so even if it slips from the rubber bracelet, it will be snuggly kept inside a little cloth wrapper.

+    Can I at least get the preorder price again to replace my lost MOOV?

+      xoxoxo
+       - Rob!